pachyderm/docs/content/latest/overview/target-audience.md

 It is particularly useful for large unstructured data processing jobs, such as dataset curation for computer vision, speech recognition, video analytics, NLP, and many others.

 ## Non-Target Audience
 MLDM is not intended for users who do not require large-scale data processing and analysis.
-For instance, data scientists who are just starting with a small project may not need Pachyderm's distributed system.
+For instance, data scientists who are just starting with a small project may not need MLDM's distributed system.
 Additionally, users with limited experience with containerization, cloud computing, and distributed systems may find it challenging to use MLDM effectively.